clariusdev/cloud/README.md

 # User Setup

-Each institution is assigned a token that is used to uniquely identify a subscription.
+Each institution is assigned a token (customer ID) that is used to uniquely identify a subscription.
 An "institution" can contain one or more users and own one or more ultrasound scanners.

 Once a subscription is enabled on the Clarius Cloud, institution users can obtain the token as follows: